TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 ## generate table of probabilities for series of equally spaced values:
 x2 <- seq(from=0, to=20, by=1)
-cbind(x=x2, p=dnorm(x2, mean=m, sd=s))
+cbind(x=x2, p=signif(dnorm(x2, mean=m, sd=s), 3))

 ```

-We can flip this idea on its head to estimate the mean based on the estimated sd in such
+We can flip this idea on its head to estimate the mean based on the estimated standard
-  a way as to maximize the probability of the observations given the model.
-This yields
+  deviation in such a way as to maximize the probability of the observations given the
-  the **maximum likelihood** estimate of the single coefficient (the intercept, which,
+  model.
+This yields the **maximum likelihood** estimate of the single coefficient (the
-  when the lone predictor, represents the global mean).
-Since here we have assumed a
+  intercept, which, as the lone predictor, represents the global mean).
+Since here we
-  normally distributed error term, the maximum likelihood coefficient matches the
+  have assumed a normally distributed error term, the maximum likelihood coefficient
-  estimates from `mean(x)` and `t.test(x)`.
-The advantage of this way of estimating
+  matches the estimates from `mean(x)` and `t.test(x)`.
+The advantage of this way of
-  coefficients is that it can be extended to a much broader range of error models than
+  estimating coefficients is that it can be extended to a much broader range of error
-  what can be accomplished using least-squares fitting.
-Furthermore, when the assumptions
+  models than what can be accomplished using least-squares fitting.
+Furthermore, when
-  about the error model are the same (normally distributed), the maximum likelihood and
+  the assumptions about the error model are the same (normally distributed), the maximum
-  least-squares estimates coincide.
+  likelihood and least-squares estimates coincide.

 ```
 (s <- sd(x))